Cattle feeding: Environmental concerns

 For environmental reasons, a study by Burney et al. advocates intensifying agriculture by making it more productive per unit of land, instead of raising cattle on pasture.
 Complete adoption of farming practices like grass-fed beef production systems would increase the amount of agricultural land needed and produce more greenhouse gas emissions.
 In some regions, livestock grazing has degraded natural environments such as riparian areas.

+Other researchers have argued that a fully grass-fed production system is not possible with current demand levels and current land available.
+Hayek et al. found only 27% of US beef demand could be satisfied by all pastureland, and would increase total US methane emissions by 8%.
+They argue reducing beef consumption is the only way to guaranteed reduced environmental impact.

 Country-specific

-Beef production tends to be concentrated, with the top six producers—the U.S., the European Union, Brazil, Australia, Argentina, and Russia—accounting for about 60% of global production.
+Beef production tends to be concentrated, with the top six producers—the US, the European Union, Brazil, Australia, Argentina, and Russia—accounting for about 60% of global production.
 Significant shifts among producers have occurred over time.
 Cattle production worldwide is differentiated by animal genetics and feeding methods, resulting in differing quality types.
 Cattle are basically residual claimants to crop or land resources.
 Those countries with excess or low-value land tend to grass-feed their cattle herds, while those countries with excess feed grains, such as the U.S. and Canada, finish cattle with a grain ration.
 Grain-fed cattle have more internal fat (i.e., marbling) which results in a more tender meat than forage-fed cattle of a similar age.
 In some Asian countries such as Japan, which is not a grain-surplus country, tastes and preferences have encouraged feeding grain to cattle, but at a high cost since the grain must be imported.